pinorobotics/jrosactionlib/README.md

-**jrosactionlib** - Java module which allows to interact with ROS Action Server.
+**jrosactionlib** - base Java module which allows to interact with ROS Action Server.
+It contains only interfaces and classes which are agnostic to ROS version.

 # Requirements